dvallesp/AVISM/README.md

 10.
 density gradient threshold ---------------------------------------------------> 0.25
+velocity divergence threshold ------------------------------------------------> 0.
 min void radius (in Mpc) -----------------------------------------------------> 3. min void radius to look for subvoids (in Mpc) --------------------------------> 3.
 ```

 In this block, the physical thresholds for performing the void-finding algorithm are defined.
 The default values have been rigorously tested, but the user is free to change them.
-In descending order, and keeping the notation of _Monllor-Berbegal et al. 2025_, we have $\delta_1$, $\delta_2$ and $\nabla \delta_{th}$.
+In descending order, and keeping the notation of _Monllor-Berbegal et al. 2025_, we have $\delta_1$, $\delta_2$, $\nabla \delta_{th}$ and $\nabla \cdot \mathbf{v}_\text{th}$.

 ```
 *******************************************************************************
 *       Type of data to process
 *******************************************************************************
-type of data -> 0: MASCLET, 1: Bin.
-File Part, 2: Bin.
-File Grid,  ----------->
+type of data -> 0:MASCLET, 1:BinPart, 2:BinGrid, 3:AREPO(snap) --------------->
-1
+0
-IF MASCLET or Grid data: NX, NY, NZ ------------------------------------------> 128,128,128
+IF MASCLET or Grid data: NX, NY, NZ (INPUT grid size) ------------------------> 256,256,256
+IF AREPO data: files per snapshot, PartType (1:gas, 2:dm), DM mass (Msun) ----> 100,2,470000000.0
 ```

 Here, the user must specify the input data format and, in the case of using `Option 0` or `2`, the input grid size should be supplied, with the previous $N_x, N_y, N_z$ values in `General parameters block` being ignored.
+On the other hand, if 'Option 3' is chosen (that is, Arepo data), the user must specify the number of files per snapshot, the particle type used as matter tracer and the dark matter particle mass if 'PartType=2'.

 ```
 *******************************************************************************